Usable and Accessible Form Validation and Error Recovery

-- Validation can occur as the forms are completed and before the form data is submitted to the server.
+- Validation can occur in real time, before the user submits the form data to the server.

 - Functionality does not require server-side scripting.

-Some users may disable scripting.
+Some users may disable scripting in their browser.
 As such, developers should not require client-side scripting in order for the web form to be accurately completed and submitted.
-Additionally, any client-side validation or information can readily be modified or disabled within the browser.
-For best results, developers can utilize the benefits of both server-side and client-side validation and error recovery to ensure that their forms are completed in a usable and accessible manner.
+Additionally, any client-side validation or information can easily be modified or disabled within the browser.
+For best results, developers can utilize both server-side and client-side validation and error recovery to provide both efficiency and security.

 Building Usable Forms

 - providing all necessary instructions and cues.

 - associating form controls with a text label by using the label element.

-- ensuring that the form can be completed and submitted using the keyboard.
+- ensuring that the form can be completed and submitted using a keyboard.

 - testing that the form controls, labels, and functionality are understandable and usable.

-If your form requires that certain controls be completed or selected, you should indicate this to the user in a usable, accessible, and apparent manner.
-These instructions should typically be located adjacent to and within the label of the required form control and within its associated label.
-Because screen reader users may navigate from form control to form control rather than having the screen reader read through the form linearly, placing this important information within the label allows the screen reader to read it when the control receives focus.
+Instructions should typically be located adjacent to the required form control and within its associated label.
+Because screen reader users may navigate from form control to form control rather than line by line, placing this important information within the label allows the screen reader to read it when the control receives focus.
 The label should be adequately descriptive and also be visually apparent.

 <label for="firstname">First Name